tgraupmann/UnityWebGLSpeech/README.md

 * WebGL can take a long while to build.
 For faster development, try the [Speech Proxy](https://github.com/tgraupmann/ConsoleChromeSpeechProxy).
 This enables speech in the editor and standalone Windoows/Mac builds without the long wait times.

+* Sometimes the browser speech mechanism can crash.
+It can happen.
+If speech stops working, just close all of the browser windows and relaunch which should fix the issue.

 <table border="1"><tr><td>
 Note: In December of 2018, Chrome added a speech restriction that the speak() method can't be invoked until a web page has some user interaction.